 The basic information about self-employment tax and insurance is often confused among people.
-You must realise that being self-employed does not set you free from the responsibility of paying national insurance and tax.
-You must ensure to stay on top of record maintenance as this will help you to pay the right amount of tax and will save you from troubles in the future.
+As a self-employed person, you are responsible for paying income tax and class 2/class 4 national insurance.
+You must ensure to stay on top of record maintenance, as this will help you to pay the right amount of tax and will save you from troubles in the future.

 Identify Your Employment Status

 If you wish to be more clear about your employment status and self-employment tax, you can use the tool that has a series of questions to identify your exact employment status.
 This is offered by HMRC.
-You need to be aware of this tool only works as an indicator.
+You need to be aware that this tool only works as an indicator.
+Here is the link to check employment status for tax.
 Moreover, this is mandatory that you get yourself registered immediately when you become a self-employed individual.
 In case of delaying the registration, you will have to deal with the penalty.

 Tax-Free Earnings when You’re Self-Employed

 This does not matter if you are employed or self-employed in the case of tax-free earnings.
-As you will be eligible for just the same tax-free allowance as an employed individual.
-In the year 2022-23, the figure standard personal allowance is £12,570 for every £2 of the amount that you make over the amount of £100,000.
+You will be eligible for just the same tax-free allowance as an employed individual.
+In the year 2025-26, the standard personal allowance is £12,570 for every £2 of the amount that you make over the amount of £100,000.
 This depends on how much earnings you can make.
 Consider this before you plan to pay the income tax.
-In the case, your earnings go over the figure of £100,000, the figure of standard personal allowance is £12,570 in the tax year 2022-23.
+In the case, your earnings go over the figure of £100,000, the figure of standard personal allowance is £12,570 in the tax year 2025-26.

 Moreover, the tax code is a simple way to figure this out and be clear about your main employment.

 You are liable to pay tax on the trading profits you are making from your business, in case you are a self-employed individual.
-Several people confuse to pay the trading tax on the total income but it is not the case.
-However, the question that rises here is how to work out what are your trading profits.
+Several people confuse paying the trading tax on the total income, but it is not the case.
+However, the question that arises here is how to work out what your trading profits are.
 This can be calculated through a simple formula.
 Simply, you can deduct your business expenses from your total income.
 The figure you will get after this will give you the amount on which you have to pay the tax.

 The Bottom Line